Anat12527/BlogA/README.md

 ### Motivation :muscle:

 I am a big lover of books, and I love to share my thoughts and opinions on what I read, so I thought it was about time that I created a book blog.
-Also and most important the purpose of this blog is to make people be aware of reading importance and the benefits of it.
+Also and most important the purpose of this blog is to make people be aware of reading importance and the benefits of it.:star:
 In all, the importance of a book to help us learn and understand things cannot be underestimated.
 Happy reading!